The Sunday evening dread. The physical nausea when your work email notification pings. The racing heart before a team meeting.

 Here’s the concerning reality: Research shows that 62% of employees who feel uncomfortable sharing about their mental health also report feeling burned out because of their job.
 This connection isn’t coincidental—it reveals how workplace silence around mental health actively fuels the burnout-to-trauma pipeline.

 But know that this is your brain doing exactly what evolution designed it to do—protect you from harm.
-The problem is that modern workplace threats are psychological rather than physical, and they don’t offer the clear resolution that our stress response system evolved to handle.
+The challenge is that modern workplace stress is psychological, not physical, and doesn’t resolve in the way our stress systems were designed to handle.

 Warning Signs: Recognizing When Work Has Become Traumatic